JuliaIntervals/IntervalArithmetic.jl/docs/src/manual/usage.md

 - interval output format:

-    - `:standard`: output of the form `[1.09999, 1.30001]`, rounded to the current number of significant figures.
+    - `:infsup`: output of the form `[1.09999, 1.30001]`, rounded to the current number of significant figures.

     - `:full`: output of the form `Interval(1.0999999999999999, 1.3)`, as in the `showfull` function.